steinarb/mockrunner/readme.txt

 Mockrunner supports J2EE 1.3 and J2EE 1.4.
 For J2EE 1.3 you have to use
 the jar files with "-j2ee1.3" in their name (these files are in lib/j2ee1.3 directory).
 If a jar file doesn't have a corresponding "-j2ee1.3"-version, it can be used with J2EE 1.3 and J2EE 1.4.
-Older J2EE version, e.g. Servlet API 2.2, are not supported.
+Older J2EE versions, e.g. Servlet API 2.2, are not supported.
 Mockrunner supports Struts versions 1.1 and 1.2.
 It's not possible to use Mockrunner with Struts 1.0.